Kuljeet2021/Kuljeet2021/README.md

 ## Fun Fact
 In my free time, I enjoy exploring Python programming challenges and experimenting with new Python libraries to broaden my skill set and deepend my understanding of the language.

-Let's harness the power of Advanced Python to tackle challenges and drive innovation together!
+Let's connect and explore the fascinating world of data together!